Gall Bladder Cancer

-What is gall bladder?
+What is Gall Bladder?
 Anatomy and Functions [1]

 Gall bladder is a small pear shaped organ on the right side of abdomen, behind the right lower ribs, just below the liver.
 It usually measures about an inch in width and 3-4 inches long.
 The function of gall bladder is to concentrate and store digestive fluid called bile that is formed in the liver.
 During the process of digestion, when food enters the first part of the small intestine, the gall bladder contracts and releases bile into small intestine through a which helps in digesting the fats.
 Gall bladder is helpful organ but not an essential organ, one can live without it.
-Many people who have got their gall bladder removed lead normal life after surgery.
+Many people who have removed their gall bladder lead normal life after surgery.

 Exact causes of gall bladder cancer are not known.
 There are several risk factors for GBC that increases the risk of gall bladder cancers.